wysockij/remote-controlled_car/README.md

 # Remote-controlled car

-### Remote-controlled car project which I made for my electronics studies.
+A remote-controlled car project that I made for my electronics studies.
-### It is an old toy-car which had been controled with controller.
-We took it apart and used bluetooth to communicate car with smartphone app.
+It is an old toy car that was originally controlled with a controller.
+We took it apart and used Bluetooth to communicate between the car and a smartphone app.

 ## Device used in this project:
 - Blackpill STM32F411CEU6